celeron55/ipdm56/README.md

 News
 ----
+2025-05-23:
+iPDM56 v2.0 hardware was developed and ordered for testing at the beginning of the year, and now I have software running on it, installed in a previously EV converted car.

+Make sure to check the new additions to this repo - there are schematics, layouts and even photos.

+Also check out the UI8D repo: https://github.com/celeron55/ui8d

+The 2.0 board has enough bugs and quirks that I'll have to design version 2.1 before I'll let anyone have their hands on it.

 2023-04-07:
 A small issue with the boards was diagnosed.
 The bug was documented and the basics were tested.